The critical first step: reading

 We have heard from both students and parents about how well the program works.
 One mother said her son was slow to speak and had fallen behind in reading early in his elementary education.
 But all of that changed when he began participating in Immokalee Readers.
 “Now, he comes home and tells me about how he works in a group and how they read together, and he loves to read now,” she said.
 He also came to regard his tutor as a role model and friend.

 In recognition of the impact of Immokalee Readers, the Naples Children & Education Foundation awarded $358,553 from the Naples Winter Wine Festival, and the Richard M. Schulze Family Foundation provided a $120,000 grant to boost both the Immokalee Readers and Career Development programs.
 This generous support is helping us continue developing young readers – and their role models.

 Frequently Asked Questions

-- How would you describe literacy concerns in Immokalee as a whole?
 The average reading level of a ninth grader is approximately fourth or fifth grade.
 The first significant test of reading is conducted in third grade, when we typically find that Immokalee students are far behind the average reading level.
-Immokalee Readers is our response to these findings.
+Immokalee Readers is our response to these findings and early intervention.

-- What volunteer opportunities are available through Immokalee Readers?
 Volunteers can help mentor the high school tutors and assist in the day-to-day operation of the program.
-You can also get involved by supporting a student at $500 per year.
+Please contact us at (239) 430-9122 to get involved.